-17.5 RESPONSIBILTY FOR ESTIMATION
+14.5 RESPONSIBILTY FOR ESTIMATION

-The estimate of mineral resources presented in this report was prepared by a team of modellers working under the supervision of Sean Horan at Fladgate.
-The estimation methodology, supporting data and results have been reviewed by Alan San Martin, MAusIMM, and B. Terrence Hennessey, P.Geo., Vice President of Micon under the overall direction of Mr. Hennessey.
-The Whittle pit optimization was performed by Micon's open pit mining engineer, Mr. Sam Shoemaker, MAusIMM and Registered Member of the SME.
-Messrs.
-Hennessey, San Martin and Shoemaker are qualified persons as defined in NI 43-101, and are independent of PC Gold and Fladgate.
+The 2011 estimate of mineral resources described in this report and Hennessey (2011) was prepared by a team of modellers working under the supervision of Sean Horan, P.Geo., at Fladgate.
+The estimation methodology, supporting data and results were reviewed under the supervision and overall direction of B. Terrence Hennessey, P.Geo., Vice President of Micon.